reframe-hpc/reframe/docs/manpage.rst

    Get detailed test case information of the session with the specified UUID or from the specified time period.

    If a session UUID is provided only information about the test cases of this session will be provided.
-   This option can be combined with :option:`--name` to restrict the listing to specific tests.
    For the exact syntax of ``TIME_PERIOD`` check the :ref:`time-period-syntax` section.

+   This option can be combined with :option:`--name`, :option:`--filter-expr` and :option:`--session-filter` to restrict the listed tests based on test or session attributes.

    .. versionadded:: 4.7